-Funding for this contract, consistent with authorized uses, is included in various capital funds, and any future capital funds, relating to the project to which the audited consultant agreement pertains.
-No net county support is required in the current Monroe County budget.
+Funding for this contract is included in Department of Finance - unallocated, general fund 9001, fund center 1209070100, State of Emergency.
+No additional net county support is required in the current Monroe County budget.

-The records in the Office of the Monroe County Treasury have indicated that neither The EF&P Group, LLC, DBA Stonebridge Business Partners, nor any of its principal officers owe any delinquent Monroe County property taxes.
+The records in the Office of the Monroe County Treasury have indicated that neither The EF&P Group, LLC d/b/a Stonebridge Business Partners, nor any of its principal partners, owe any delinquent Monroe County property taxes.
 The principal partners of the firm are: